lucasdblucas/wh_model/README.md

 # A Deep Learning-based Method for Estimating Human Weight and Height from Multi-view Clinic Images
 Algorithm used in the development of a method for estimating weight and height from multi-view images of an individual.
-The code supports both training and inference based on provided examples
+The code supports training of both Wide ResNet and Scale-Equivariant WideResnet.

 ## Tools